HaydenRJones/sequence-tools/README.md

 - resolveMultiContigs.py

 Parse the output of flye and flyeLogParser.py, and attempt to pick a single contig for assembilies with multiple.
 Selection is based on the quality of mapping against some reference

+- plotVCF.py

+Take in the output of summariseVCF.sh and plot a histogram of SNP frequencies.
+Filtering based on read depths

+# shell scripts
+- summariseVCF.sh

+Take in a VCF file and report the read depth and allele ratios.
+Plot frequencies using plotVCF.py using various filters.

+- breakIPRLoci.sh

+Take in the .loci output from [ipyrad](https://github.com/dereneaton/ipyrad) and convert this into a bunch of .fasta files.